jbcodeforce/flink-studies/docs/programming.md

 ### Trigger

 [Trigger](https://ci.apache.org/projects/flink/flink-docs-release-1.13/dev/stream/operators/windows.html#triggers) determines when a window is ready to be processed.
 All windows have default trigger.
+For example tumbling window has a 2s trigger.
 Global window has explicit trigger.
-We can implement our own triggers by implementing the Trigger interface.
+We can implement our own triggers by implementing the Trigger interface with different methods to implement: onElement(..), onEventTime(...), onProcessingTime(...)

+Default triggers:

+* EventTimeTrigger: fires based upon progress of event time
+* ProcessingTimeTrigger: fires based upon progress of processing time
+* CountTrigger: fires when # of element in a window > parameter
+* PurgingTrigger

 ### Eviction

+Evictor is used to remove elements from a window after the trigger fires and before or after the window function is applied.
+The logic to remove is app specific.

+The predefined evictors: CountEvictor, DeltaEvictor and TimeEvictor.

 ### Watermark